-On 8 April 2013 Caledonian sent the application form to Options with a cover letter giving an address in Switzerland for Caledonian.
-Caledonian said the application and supporting documents for Mr P were enclosed.
+On 21 June 2012 Caledonian sent the application form to Options with a cover letter giving an address in Switzerland for Caledonian.
+Caledonian said the application and supporting documents for Mr R were enclosed.
 And it invited Options to contact Caledonian in the event of any queries.
+Caledonian included a checklist which indicated that various documents were enclosed, including 'advice'.